MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 windowsservercore   10.0.10254.0        9eca9231f4d4        30 hours ago        9.613 GB
 ```

+####Create New Container From Image

-Create a new container from the new image and start an interactive command session:
+Now that we have a custom container image, deploy a new container from this image and open an interactive session with the container.
+This can be done by running `docker run –it <new container name or id> cmd`.
 ```
 Docker run –it newcontainerimage cmd
 ```

-Take a look at the c:\ drive of this new containers and notice that network folder and ipconfig.txt are in this container.
+Take a look at the c:\ drive of this new containers and notice that ipconfig.txt file is present in the new container.

 ![](media/docker3.png)

-Exit the newly created containers:
+Exit the newly created container by running `exit`, Once completed you will be back in the host session.
 ```
 Exit
 ```

+This exercise has shown that an image taken from a modified container will include all modifications.
+While the example here was a simple file modification, that same would apply if we were to install software into the container such as a web server.
+Using these methods custom images can be created that will deploy application read containers.

+####Removing Containers and Container Images

+To wrap up this introduction to managing Windows Server Containers with Docker you will see how to remove Windows Containers and Windows Container Images.

 To remove containers after they are no longer needed run `docker rm <container name or ID>`:
 ```
 docker rm 69cebe720e38
 69cebe720e38
 ```
 To remove container images when they are no longer needed run `docker rmi <image name or ID>`.
-Note - An image cannot be removed if it is referenced but a container.
+Note, an image cannot be removed if it is referenced but a container.
 ```
 docker rmi newcontainerimage